 - Other documents produced through the normal course of business

-How do you calculate the Research and Development Tax Credit?
+How do you calculate the R&D Tax Credit?

 Your total QRE used to perform specified qualified activities drives the total amount of the tax credit.
-As of 2019, there are two methods for calculating a company’s research and development tax credit: regular and alternative simplified.
+As of 2019, there are two methods for calculating a company’s R&D tax credit: regular and alternative simplified.

 Under the regular method, the research credit for the taxable year is equal to the sum of 20% of the excess of the qualified research expenses over the base amount.

 The base amount is the sum of the fixed-base percentage and the average annual gross receipts of the taxpayer for the four years prior to the credit year.

 A fixed-base percentage is the “percentage which the aggregate qualified research expenses of the taxpayer for taxable years beginning December 31, 1983, and before January 1, 1989, is of the aggregate gross receipts of the taxpayer for such taxable years.”

 Another option is the alternative simplified credit (ASC) method.
 Per the ASC method, a business can claim 14% of the amount of qualified research expenses for the credit year as long as it exceeds 50% of the average qualified research expenses for the three prior taxable years.

 Additionally, a company that did not have qualified research expenses in any one of the three preceding tax years can claim a credit equal to 6% of its qualified expenses during the current tax year.

 Once the ASC method is used, you are unable to implement the regular method for any succeeding years.